P ≠ NP Proof

 running forever in a computation path that does not halt): If all returns are 0, then w is not in XG-SAT;

-Nevertheless, this brute-force method, on worst case, can decide the
+Nevertheless, this brute-force method, on worst case, can decide the problem

-time exp(n).
+exp(n).

 Way 1.ii Q